Æon Flux: Video games

-A PlayStation game by Cryo Interactive based upon the series was advertised in the mid-1990s, but never released, pictures of which can be found on various sites.
-It was later adapted into the title Pax Corpus after being stripped of all copyrighted association with Æon Flux.
+Released 2005 game

 To coincide with the release of the 2005 film, Majesco Entertainment and developer Terminal Reality released a video game adaptation on Xbox and PlayStation 2.
 While primarily based on the film, elements from both the movie and the television series are included, as the game sets out to be something of a canonical link between the two, although the Æon character in the game is modeled only after Theron and is also voiced by her.

+Unfinished 1996 game

+A game based on the original animated series was announced on April 9, 1996 for the PlayStation.
+The game, which was loosely based on "The Demiurge" episode, was being developed by Cryo Interactive and published by Viacom New Media.
+The game first made an appearance at E3 that same year, with Æon Flux creator Peter Chung on hand to promote it, and commercial advertising was even included in the 1996 VHS release of the animated series.
+A developer build of it was leaked, and pictures of this build can be found on various websites.

+Viacom New Media would merge with Virgin Interactive midway through the game's development.
+The merger ultimately led to the cancellation of Viacom's in-development games, leaving Cryo without the rights to use the Æon Flux property.
+In mid-1997, the Æon Flux video game rights were acquired by GT Interactive.
+The game's assets were then reworked into the 1997 title Pax Corpus after being stripped of all copyrighted association with Æon Flux.
+Pax Corpus does retain obvious similarities to the original animated series, e.g. parts of the plot are similar to the episode "The Demiurge" and the female protagonist wears a purple and black outfit.

+Unfinished 2000 game

+Another failed attempt would be made by The Collective some time around the year 2000, and was to be published by GT Interactive.
+It was using a then-current version of the Unreal Engine, and appeared to be a 3D third-person action title similar to The Collective's previous title, Star Trek: Deep Space Nine: The Fallen.
+At some point during development, the game was cancelled and the project vanished, leaving only a few work-in-progress screenshots as evidence of its existence.

 Live-action television reboot

 In June 2018, it was reported that a live-action television reboot is in works at MTV with Jeff Davis and Gale Anne Hurd as executive producers.
 In September 2021, it was reported that a live-action television reboot is in works at Paramount+, under a new overall deal that Davis has signed with MTV Entertainment Studios.
 Davis will serve as showrunner and direct the pilot.
+In early 2023, Davis reported the first two episodes had been written, which he planned to direct.